Why is my air duct sealing

 Frequently Asked Questions

-When should I call a professional for air duct sealing?
+When should I call an HVAC professional for air duct sealing?

 Can I seal air ducts myself?

-For minor leaks, you may be able to seal the ducts yourself using mastic sealant or metal tape.
-However, for larger or more complex issues, it's best to have a professional HVAC technician assess and repair the ductwork.
+For minor air duct leaks, you may be able to seal them yourself using mastic sealant or metal-backed duct tape designed for HVAC use.
+However, more extensive duct sealing or repairs are best left to a licensed HVAC contractor.

 Connect with certified professionals in your area